lanceriedel/AVR-Python-Libraries/README.md

 The generator that turns this definition file into Python code is the homebrew [build.py](build.py), so double-check that the output makes sense.

-To generate the documentation, run the `build.py` script with the `--docs` option.
+To generate the documentation, `vtr build-code-docs`.
-This requires that Node.js is installed, and `npm` install has been run.
+This requires that Node.js is installed.